stanley-gu/standardsCh/chapter.md

 SBGN defines three orthogonal and complementary types of diagrams that can be seen as three alternative projections of the underlying more complex biological information.
 The process diagram draws its inspiration from process-style notations, borrowing ideas from the work of Kitano.
-By contrast, the entity relationship diagram is based to a large extent on Kohn's notation.
+In contrast, the entity relationship diagram is based to a large extent on Kohn's notation.
 The SBGN activity flow diagram depicts only the cascade of activity, thus making the notation similar to the reduced representations often used in the current